Creating a new user account and signing into an existing account both start from the sign-in form:

 Set a password

-If you tire of checking your email to sign in, you can easily set a password.
-To do this, first sign in via the email link, then on the sign in confirmation screen you’ll see a prompt to set a password.
+If you don’t want to check your email to sign in, you can easily set a password.
+To do this, take the same steps you would to change your password.

 Don’t create more than one user account